 The nature of employee performance management will vary from organization to organization dependent on the size of the team, the size of the organisation, how experienced employees are and where managers sit in the organisational hierarchy.
 Nevertheless, employee performance management should:

-Employee performance management is about establishing a social environment where teams and employees support business growth using their skills.
+Performance management is about establishing a social environment where teams and employees support business growth using their skills.
 In this environment, managers are able to plan with the help of their employees.
 They are able to set expectations and discuss what everyone should do to exceed these expectations.
 The entire process should be about driving employee engagement and team growth rather than just measuring an employee’s performance.